Rochx7/Rochx7/README.md

 # Hi,  Welcome to my Github 🖖

-My name is **Guilherme Rocha** 😃 I'm from Brazil :brazil:
+ Hello, **Guilherme here!** 😃 I'm from Brazil :brazil:

- I'm a student of Systems Analysis and Development, and I'm studying to become a Fullstack developer.👨‍💻
+I'm studying Systems Analysis and Development at UNESA on Rio de Janeiro City to be a Fullstack Dev.👨‍💻

 I like to always learn new things and face challenges.